 Accounts receivable are recognized when the right to consideration becomes unconditional based upon contractual billing schedules.
 Payment terms on invoiced amounts are typically 30 days.
 Contract asset balances consist primarily of demobilization revenue that we expect to receive and is recognized ratably throughout the contract term, but invoiced upon completion of the demobilization activities.
 Once the demobilization revenue is invoiced, the corresponding contract asset is transferred to accounts receivable.
 Contract assets may also include amounts recognized in advance of amounts invoiced due to the blending of rates when a contract has operating dayrates that increase over the initial contract term.
 Contract liabilities include payments received for mobilization as well as rig preparation and upgrade activities which are allocated to the overall performance obligation and recognized ratably over the initial term of the contract.
 Additionally, amounts received in relation to the MMSA in advance of services rendered are deferred as contract liabilities and recognized in reimbursable revenue as reimbursable costs are incurred on behalf of the rig owner.
+Contract liabilities may also include amounts invoiced in advance of amounts received in reimbursable costs are incurred on behalf of the rig owner.
 Contract liabilities may also include amounts invoiced in advance of amounts recognized due to the blending of rates when a contract has operating dayrates that decrease over the initial contract term.